apache/hadoop/hadoop-ozone/docs/content/RealCluster.md

 -------
 If you want to make your life simpler, you can just run
 {{< highlight bash >}}
-ozone scm -init
+ozone scm --init
-ozone om -createObjectStore
+ozone om --init
 start-ozone.sh
 {{< /highlight >}}
 This assumes that you have set up the slaves file correctly and ssh